 It is the Police and Crime Commissioner’s responsibility to set the level of council tax you pay towards policing, known as the precept.

-The level of Surrey council tax residents pay towards policing is based on a contribution of £295.57 for an average Band D property.
+The level of Surrey council tax residents pay towards policing is based on a contribution of £310.57 for a Band D property.

 Council tax in 2023/24